jiayuehua/blog/_posts/2019-11-09-llvm-from-scratch.md

 ## Step 3: Build!

 Unfortunately, if you're on Mac OSX like me, then this step is extra complicated.
-I don't really understand why, but, to build Clang on OSX you'll need to [apply this patch](/blog/code/2019-11-09-Jens-Jorgensen-clang-patch.diff) (hat tip to Jens Jorgensen for writing it) and pass an extra parameter to CMake.
+I don't really understand why, but, to build Clang so that it can find the standard headers on OSX you'll need to
+[apply this patch](/blog/code/2019-11-09-Jens-Jorgensen-clang-patch.diff)
+(hat tip to Jens Jorgensen for writing it) and pass an extra parameter to CMake.